camwestwood/xapi/generic/view.md

 ```

 ### Verb
-The verb used in view statements is [viewed](../vocabulary.md#verbs).
+The Verb used in view Statements is [viewed](../vocabulary.md#verbs).
 It denotes the action of the user requesting the resource that the user wishes to view.
-It uses the Jisc common entity [VerbA](../common_structures.md#verba).
+It uses the Jisc Profile common entity [VerbA](../common_structures.md#verba).

 #### Entity properties: